Prime editing: Protein modifications in animals

 Prime editing was developed in the lab of David R. Liu at the Broad Institute and disclosed in Anzalone et al. (2019).
 Since then prime editing and the research that produced it have received widespread scientific acclaim, being called "revolutionary" and an important part of the future of editing.
+During the development of this technology, several modifications were done to the components, in order to increase its effectiveness.